Menu

 remortgage help to buy equity loan

-When it’s only you that holds equity in the property, there’s a larger lender pool and certainly more choice.
-It’s probably worth considering approaching the broader help to buy remortgage market through a broker for advice, as the mainstream lenders are offering limited choices.
+When it’s only you who holds equity in the property, there’s a larger lender pool and certainly more choice.
+It’s probably worth considering approaching the broader help-to-buy remortgage market through a broker for advice, as the mainstream lenders offer limited choices.

 What stops you getting a help to buy remortgage in the UK?